MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_11-Implement_Monitoring.md

 ## Task 6: Use Azure Monitor log queries

-In this task, you will use Azure Monitor to query the data captured from the virtual machine.
+In this task, you will utilize Azure Monitor to query and analyze the data collected from the virtual machine.
+Azure Monitor provides a comprehensive set of tools that enable you to view logs and metrics associated with the VM's performance and health.

 1. In the Azure portal, search for and select `Monitor` blade, click **Logs** from the left navigation pane.